Where to Start

 - Jobcentre plus.

-- The town centre: are any shops or restaurants advertising for staff in their windows.
+- Town Centre: are any shops or restaurants advertising for staff in their windows.

 - Small businesses: they may not have full time openings but may be glad of some seasonal help.
 Consider sending out a prospective letter; it shows initiative– look at the yellow pages for ideas.